macypruitt/movie-sagas/README.md

 # Movie List

-Movies List is a Single Page Architecture web application that retrieves movie data from a database.
-Users can click on the movie poster to view more details, and then click 'edit to change the listing'.
+Movies List is a Single Page Architecture web application that uses react-router to generate pages based on movie id.
+This app is mobile-first, styled with Material-UI.
+Users can click on listings and edit the details, which are updated to the database.

 # Installation
 ## Database Setup